apopiak/substrate-hacking/README.md

 ```

 ### Elections
-:inbox_tray: In a Substrate-based system of governance, including an Elections pallet implicitly specifies how the ``Treasury`` and ``Collective`` pallets interact.
-Election modules central to staking mechanims as well as voting on referenda.
-There are two Elections pallets in Substrate: one more simple (Elections) and one more sophisticated (Elections Phragmen).
+:inbox_tray: In a Substrate-based system of governance, the Elections-Phragmén pallet interacts closely with the ``Collective`` pallet.
+In Polkadot, its what facilitates electing members of council.
+It can have other useful applications too, like community voting on NFT assets or electing other types of content. (_TODO: Include an example showing the Elections Phragmén pallet being used in a different context than just council politics_)

-Polkadot implements the [Elections Phragmen pallet](https://crates.parity.io/pallet_elections_phragmen/trait.Trait.html#associatedtype.CurrencyToVote) to do its governance magic.
+Polkadot implements the [Elections-Phragmén pallet](https://crates.parity.io/pallet_elections_phragmen/trait.Trait.html#associatedtype.CurrencyToVote) to do its governance magic.
 It's an implementation of Elections with an algorithm to allow a more expressive way to represent voter views.
 It's configured to have weekly council elections with 13 initial members.

 ```bash
 parameter_types! {